 Growing your own vegetables from seed is extremely rewarding.
-It is a much more cost effective way of feeding your family.
+It is a much more cost-effective way of feeding your family.
 But, not only this, there is nothing more rewarding than a fantastic crop of tasty veg that you have grown yourself.
-It gives you the opportunity to experiment with different varieties to grow.
+It allows you to experiment with different varieties to grow.
 Therefore, you will find something that really suits your taste buds.

 The method of how to grow veg from seed:

 The size of the seeds you are sowing determines the exact method you should use to sow the seeds.
-However, the principal is the same.
+However, the principle is the same.
 The compost is a very important part of growing successful veg from seed.
-We advise using Gro-Sure Seed and Cutting Compost, because this is specifically developed to ensure perfect growing conditions for seed germination.
-It contains Vermiculite, to add drainage and aeration, as well as enriched with seaweed to stimulate strong seed germination.
+We advise using Westland Seed & Cutting Compost because this is specifically developed to ensure perfect growing conditions for seed germination.
+It contains Vermiculite to add drainage and aeration, as well as being enriched with seaweed to stimulate strong seed germination.
 It is a fine compost which is great for sowing seeds because it maximises contact.
 Here is how you sow the seeds!

 Growing your own shopping list: